Florence Museums - World Guide to Florence

 Located in the Palazzo Davanzati, this museum is home to a large number of paintings, other works of art, cloth, tapestry, furniture and many antiquities.
 Constructed almost 500 years ago, the Palazzo is a wonderful example of a 14th-century patrician house and the rooms are all decorated accordingly.

-Museum open: daily - 08:15 to 13:45
+Open hours: daily - 08:15 to 13:45

 Closed: 1st and 3rd Sunday, 2nd and 4th Monday each month